DimitryZH/cloudbuild-gke/Readme.md

-# GKE Cloud Build to GKE Demo
+# GKE Cloud Build to GKE

-End‑to‑end CI/CD example for a minimal Go web service deployed to Google Kubernetes Engine (GKE) using Google Cloud Build, Artifact Registry, and environment‑specific Kubernetes manifests.
+End‑to‑end CI/CD example for a Go web service deployed to Google Kubernetes Engine (GKE) using Google Cloud Build, Artifact Registry, and environment‑specific Kubernetes manifests.
 This repository is intended as a portfolio‑ready reference implementation for DevOps / Cloud Engineering practices on Google Cloud.

 The application is a tiny HTTP server implemented in [`main.go`](main.go) that serves a dynamically generated blue PNG image at the `/blue` endpoint.
 Container images are built by Cloud Build using the multi‑stage [`Dockerfile`](Dockerfile) and deployed into `dev` and `prod` namespaces via simple Kubernetes `Deployment` manifests.